flexiblepower/fpai-documentation/OSGi/Setup.md

 ```

 ## Installing Eclipse
-The preferred IDE for developing apps for FPAI is Eclipse, currently at version Luna.
+The preferred IDE for developing apps for EF-Pi is Eclipse, currently at version Luna.
 The latest version of Eclipse can be downloaded from [http://www.eclipse.org/downloads/](http://www.eclipse.org/downloads/).
 The Standard Eclipse distribution or the Eclipse IDE for Java Developers version is preferred.
 Be careful to select the right version for your platform.
 Eclipse is provided as a zip archive and it doesn't have an installer.
 Just extract Eclipse to a location which is convenient for you.

 For more information see [http://www.eclipse.org](http://www.eclipse.org "Eclipse website").